National PSHE CPD Programme

 • normative education

-All participants are asked to submit a 3,500 word assignment to support their developmental learning journey, along with a lesson observation and reflective lesson plan.
+All participants are asked to submit an assignment to support their developmental learning journey, along with a reflective lesson plan, a

 OfSTED (2010) reported that

 The 2013 OfSTED PSHE Review ‘Not yet Good Enough – personal, social health and economic